-The concept of the Quad Serial Peripheral Interface, i.e. QUAD SPI, appears rather simple.
+The concept of the Quad Serial Peripheral Interface, i.e. QUAD SPI or QSPI, appears rather simple.
 Extend the common SPI protocol to use 4 data lanes, thus increasing the overall bandwidth.
 In practice, however, the answer isn’t as simple.
 Including the obligatory single, dual and quad data lane modes there are over a dozen variations of the base protocol.
 As is the form for storage devices, not all variations are supported by every device family.
 And to make things even more complicated, QSPI controllers often do not support all the variations.

 But fear not, in this third entry on the ins and outs of QSPI NOR Flash devices, we look at the Quad Serial Peripheral Interface protocol and its variations in depth.
 In previous articles, we looked at the hardware characteristics of QSPI NOR devices and the internal memory organization of the flash memory.